borisrakovan/ds-recruitment-api/README.md

 It returns the newly created candidate.

-`PUT /candidates/<int:candidate_id>` - accepts a json body with containing data of the candidate to update.
+`PUT /candidates/<int:candidate_id>` - accepts a json body with data of the candidate to update.
 On success returns the updated candidate.

 `DELETE /candidates/<int:candidate_id>` - deletes the candidate with the given id.
 Returns a 204 status code on success.